 “Bird’s got something to teach us all; About being free, yeah; Be no rain… Be no rain…” – Gil Scott-Heron, from the lyrics, I Think I’ll Call It Morning

-I declare myself to be an Opintar sometimes, yet with constant acceptance.
+I proclaim myself an Opintar sometimes, yet with constant agreement.
 Many think Opintar is a fun name.
 Or of vernacular because they cannot google it.
-Or the vanity of a man who has experienced severe illness many times in his adult life.
+Or the vanity of one gnawed by rough illness many times.
 It is none of these.
-Being an Opintar is an apt description of my lot in life and how I should live it.
-Opinterity is the closest I will ever know of being liberated and of joy, yet it is not a glorious thing to be due to the ambiguous internal costs.
+Opintar describes my lot in life and my compass.
+Opinterity is the closest I know to being emancipated and joyous.
+Yet it is not remarkable because of the uncertain internal costs.
+Read More “Origins of an Opintar”

 The claim to being knowledgeable and intelligent as well as acting in denial of knowledge and intelligence, simultaneously, is as Antinomy of an unusual kind.
 Knowledge is power only when it is usefully and unarguably applied.
 Is knowledge power to the African?
 The mental dynamic of the derisory ontology of the African is a perhaps fortuitous acceptance or nefarious imposition of an irrepressible “Antinomy”.
 Simply put, it is the acceptance of the African that the non-African has done better in and for the world and can only bring about more good.
 Such is twinned with the recognition that Africans have done very well in and for the world and can only do worse or nothing.
 It is a self-defeating belief that some gifted Africans “transcend” by way denial and demonstrating their exceptionality and ‘non-Africanness’.
 The contemporaneity of this Antinomy is neither extreme nor false.
 Africa’s past glories and excellence are as relevant as the one-time vivacious Mongol Empire is to the present-day Ulan Bator.
 Let us stick with today.